Top 5 WordPress Hosting Solutions for AI Search Visibility in 2026

 |---|---|---|

-| AI search visibility as a priority | Agenxus | Only host with native full AI Discovery Suite |
+| AI search visibility is a business priority | Agenxus AI Visibility ($99) | Only host with native full AI Discovery Suite |

-| Agency deploying multiple client sites for GEO | Agenxus | AI infrastructure included in every migration — no custom build per client |
+| Agency deploying client sites for GEO | Agenxus AI Visibility ($99) — Agency plan → | AI infrastructure included in every migration — no custom build per client |

-| Performance-first with full dev control | Kinsta | Best raw infrastructure if team will handle AI visibility manually |
+| Performance-first, full developer control | Kinsta | Strong Google Cloud infrastructure if team handles AI visibility manually |

-| Small business, budget-first, traditional SEO | SiteGround | Strong support and performance for low-traffic sites at low price |
+| Small business, support-first, standard SEO | SiteGround | Good support and performance for low-traffic sites at accessible price |

 Key Takeaways